liuggio/spawn/README.md

 There are not so many libraries that handle concurrent processes.
-The best I found is about forking processes [spork](https://github.com/kriswallsmith/spork) it features a great API but it needs several PHP extensions.
+The best I found is about forking processes [spork](https://github.com/kriswallsmith/spork) it features a great API and with no work-around but it needs several PHP extensions.

 ### License:

 MIT License see the [License](./LICENSE).

 ### More fun?